6 Solar Facts That Will Change the Way You Think About Energy

 If you could somehow capture every photon of sunlight that falls on the state of Texas in a single peak hour, you’d have more energy than 8 billion people consume across an entire day.

 Texas covers roughly 696,000 square kilometres.
 With peak solar irradiance of around 1,000 W/m², one hour of sunlight delivers an estimated 696 terawatt-hours (TWh) of energy to that single state.
-For context, global daily energy consumption is approximately 432 TWh (based on average global power demand of around 18 terawatts).
-One hour.
-One state.
-More energy than the planet uses in 24 hours.

 Source: U.S. Energy Information Administration (eia.gov), with calculations based on Texas land area and peak solar irradiance.